-Gluten Free Pizza dough is one of the single most important staples to have in your kitchen.
-It is exceedingly simple to make, freezes fantastically well, and then defrosts readily.
+A basic recipe for gluten free pizza dough is one of the single most important staples to have in your kitchen.
+It’s super simple to make, freezes well, and defrosts easily.

-If you make gluten free pizza for dinner at least once a week, like I do, it’s so easy it will even feel like a night off.
-I first started Friday night pizza nights in my house when my oldest child started full-day school.
-All she could talk about was that they served pizza in the school cafeteria every single Friday.
-The kids lined up forever to get some—and you know it most likely wasn’t very good.
+All daughter could talk about was that they served pizza in the school cafeteria every single Friday.
+The kids lined up forever to buy it—and you know it most likely wasn’t very good.
 But they got it every Friday!

 By the end of the week, I’m usually worn out from a week of work and the last thing I want to do fuss with a multi-step meal.
 Gluten free pizza is about all I can manage!

 Why is this the basic gluten free pizza?

 For so many years, this was my tried and true pizza crust recipe—until I wrote Gluten Free on a Shoestring Bakes Bread.
 When I wrote that book, I thought I had turned the page from recipes like this basic crust forever.

 This recipe, and others like my gluten free sandwich bread and Japanese milk bread use only an all purpose gluten free flour blend instead of the “bread flour” blend with whey protein isolate in it from the book.
 If you’re curious about the newer pizza recipes, the Thick Crust Gluten Free Pizza from the book is reprinted right here on the blog.